stonemjs/docs/src/docs/architecture/build.md

 This will export the console-specific bootstrap logic as `console.mjs` (or `.ts` if your project uses TypeScript).

-Once exported, these files become your responsibility — but also your canvas.
+Once exported, these files become your responsibility, but also your canvas.
 Stone.js will now use *your custom bootstrap file* instead of the internal one.

 ### Why It Matters